GluuFederation/world-tour/README.md

 ## Deliverables

+In each city, we plan to:

+- Host a free meetup
-- Host at least one meetup/training session in each city
+- Host a paid training session
-- Film an interview with one local open source entrepreneur/founder
+- Film an interview with one local entrepreneur/founder building a business around open source software

 ## Current Itinerary